Slvijay03/Data-Visualization/README.md

   5. countplot - It is used in case of visualizing the **discrete dataset**.

+Case 2:
-# Following are some of the functions used to represent the mental health dataset:
+ Following are some of the functions used to represent the mental health dataset:

   1. scatterplot - Uses dot to represent data from a dataset.For representation you can use the code **plt.scatter(df['ABC'],df['DEF'])**